Scientific Name

 Light: C. capitella subsp. nodulosa prefers full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plant.
 A place with morning sun and afternoon shade would be perfect.
 Indoors, place your plants in a window where they receive at least 6 hours of direct sunlight.

 Soil: This plant is not particular about soil pH but requires very porous soil with excellent drainage.
-Use commercial potting soil mixes designated for use with succulents or mix your own.
+Use commercial potting soil mixes designated for use with succulents, or mix your own.

-Hardiness: Like most Crassulas, this succulent will tolerate some short-term freezing, but extremes of cold or heat will cause it to lose leaves and die.
+Hardiness: Like most Crassulas, this succulent will tolerate short-term freezing, but extremes of cold or heat will cause it to lose leaves and die.
 C. capitella subsp. nodulosa can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

-Watering: Avoid overwatering by using the "soak and dry" method, where the soil is soaked with water, slowly drained, and left to dry out before watering again.
+Watering: Avoid overwatering using the "soak and dry" method, where the soil is soaked with water, slowly drained, and left to dry out before watering again.
 Reduce watering in winter.
 Potted plants require more frequent watering than those in the ground.

-Repotting: Repot as needed, preferably in spring, at the beginning of the period of active growth.
+Repotting: Repot as needed, preferably in spring, at the beginning of the active growth period.
 Make sure the soil is dry before you begin repotting.

 Learn more at How to Grow and Care for Crassula.